William Thomson (artist): Thomson and the figurative tradition

 Thomson was compelled to understand and represent the human form, a discipline which put him at odds with contemporary conceptualists.
 This fascination was the central driver for his artistic process.
 Two decades later, Thomson's work was acknowledged by the art critic, Clement Greenberg, who, when asked if he knew of "any figurative painting today which is large scale and which sustains itself?" responded, "Lucian Freud… Peter Blake and William Thomson - especially Thomson, who should be better known."

 Art critic, Edwin Mullins, summed up Thomson's approach in Apollo Magazine, "Thomson adopts a traditional approach to the figure: a muscular sensuality adapted from Kokoschka, a caressing tenderness reminiscent of Bonnard.
 His best things are the large nudes, their forms defined by warm, lyrical passages of paint.
 Here is a rich talent in the process of discovering its personality."

-ArtReview described Thomson's paintings as having "a luminous radiance", noting that he organised his work "with the greatest care for balance of tone.
+ArtReview described Thomson's paintings as having "a luminous radiance", noting that he organised his work "with the greatest care for the balance of tone.
 Each one has a carefully calculated pictorial unity his paintings of landscapes, cityscapes and nudes in oils and acrylics set out to satisfy".

 Thomson's artistic circle included Frank Bowling, David Hockney and Elisabeth Frink.